ogrodnek/s3-simple/readme.txt

 So, this is the base s3-shell code, with the fix mentioned in the comments, and the Base64 class stolen from another aws example (s3-shell previously used a com.sun class, which you can't do in AE)...

+The S3 support is pretty basic...
+No meta-data support.